andersonberg/blog/content/learning-how-to-learn.md

 summary: Learning How to Learn presentation
 image: images/data_analysis.jpg

-A few months ago I attended a course at Coursera called "Learning how to learn".
-They show some **MENTAL TOOLS** to help you study and memorize stuff.
-Also, they show **THEORIES** and **TECHNIQUES** to understand how our brain and memory works.
+Today, I want to talk about a course I attended a few months ago at Coursera called "Learning how to learn".
+It's a four week course where they show some **MENTAL TOOLS** to help you study and memorize stuff.
+To support that, they show **THEORIES** and to understand how our brain and our memory works.

-I found their tips useful not only for learning, but I also for **CREATIVITY** and **DAILY TASKS**.

-In this presentation, I want to show the topics I found more important and hope you can also apply some of them in your daily life.
+I choose some of the tips that I want to share with you today.

 ## Tackle procrastination

 The first rule of thumb is: **AVOID PROCRASTINATION**.
+Seriously, run of it!

+To do that, we need to understand why we procrastinate.

-We often procrastinate about things that make us feel a little **UNCOMFORTABLE** or **unhappy**.
-When you have to do something you rather not to, your brain looks for a way to stop that feeling by switching your attention to a more **PLEASANT** activity.
+Sometimes you have to study or do something you rather not to.
+That make you feel  a little **UNCOMFORTABLE** or even **unhappy**.
+Our brain, as a smart one, tries to stop that feeling by switching your attention to a more **PLEASANT** activity.
+Then you go to youtube with automatic next video on and when you realize, the afternoon is gone and you... did nothing... that's sad.

-It's a matter of **HABITS**.
-You need to find the **TRIGGER** that makes you procrastinate and change the **ROUTINE**.
+It's all a matter of **HABITS**.
+You need to find the **TRIGGER**, that little thing that makes you procrastinate.
+Once you find it change the **ROUTINE**.

+The book The Power of Habit is a good reading to understand that.

+## Focus in the process

+When we have to study or have a task done, we usually think about the **final result**.
+What's the **PRODUCT** of that task... but sometimes it's **NOT EASY** to accomplish and our brain starts to procrastinate again...

 The next tip is: Focus in the process!
 Process means the **TIME, EFFORT AND HABITS** you take to get something done.

-Nonprocrastinators put negative thoughts aside, like: Com'on!
+Nonprocrastinators put negative thoughts aside, like: "Com'on!
 Just do it!
-You will feel better once you started.
+You will feel better once you started."

-The problem is that we think about the **final result**, but sometimes it's **NOT EASY** to accomplish.
+"That's not bad!
+I'll just spend some minutes doing that."

-### Pomodoro
+## Pomodoro

 A tool that can help you to focus in the process is the **Pomodoro Technique**.
-You may have already heard about that.
-For those who don't, it was developed by **Francesco Cirillo** in the early 1980's.
+It was developed by **Francesco Cirillo** in the early 1980's.

-You set a **TIMER** (traditionally 25 minutes) to **TURN OFF ANY INTERRUPTIONS**, accept the challenge and focus on your task.
+To start using it, you set a **TIMER** (it can be 25 minutes or the time that works for you).
+Then you **TURN OFF ANY INTERRUPTIONS**, get rid of any notifications, **ACCEPT THE CHALLENGE** and focus on your task.

 When the time is off you can take a 5 minutes break.
 This is your time, give yourself a reward: get a cup of coffee or surf the web.

 After your break, go back to another time of focus.

-After 4 pomodoros you can have a **longer break** (15 - 30 minutes)
+Once you’ve completed 4 pomodoros you can take a **longer break** (15 - 30 minutes).
+Your brain will use this time to assimilate the new information.

 ## Chunking

+When you are trying to understand a new concept, it sometimes doesn't make sense to you and it's like a bunch of puzzle pieces you can't put together.

+Chunking is a mental tool that helps you to **MERGE INFORMATION** through **MEANING**.

 Chunks are **PACKS OF INFORMATION** your brain can easily access.

-Chunking is a mental tool that helps you to **MERGE INFORMATION** through **MEANING**.
-Like puzzle pieces.

 Chunking involves creating something **MORE MEANINGFUL** and it will be more **MEMORABLE**.